sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 ### Step 4: Set Aside an HTML Element to Contain the Visualization

 In our web page, we need to define the element (generally a `<div>`) that will hold the heat map.
 When we create the element, we specify its dimensions, and we define the background.
-The fragment below does both of those using inline styles to keep the example concise.
-You might want to use a <span class="smcp">CSS</span> style sheet in an actual implementation
+The following fragment does both of those using inline styles to keep the example concise.
+You might want to use a <span class="smcp">CSS</span> stylesheet in an actual implementation

 ``` {.html .numberLines}
 <div id='heatmap'